digirati-co-uk/digital-preservation-docs/rfcs/003-preservation-api.md

       <mets:file ID="FILE_0001_OBJECTS" MIMETYPE="image/jp2">
 ```

-Archivematica only in tool output
+Archivematica only in tool output.
+But we'll try to deduce that.

+## Pipelines

 ### Run pipeline